-What You Need to Have in Your Tool Box When RVing
+What You Need to Have in Your RV's Tool Box

-You use these to keep you safe, handle repairs when necessary and make your travels more comfortable.
+These are mean to keep you safe, save you money and make your travels more comfortable.

 At the very least, your gear should include